Chur: History

-On 27 April 1464, most of the town was destroyed in a fire, which only the bishop's estates and St. Luzi monastery survived.
-With the bishops' power waning as he came increasingly under the influence of the nearby Habsburg County of Tyrol, the citizens sent a delegation to Emperor Frederick III.
+On 27 April 1464 most of the town was destroyed in a fire, which only the bishop's estates and St. Luzi monastery survived.
+With the bishop's power waning as he came increasingly under the influence of the nearby Habsburg County of Tyrol, the citizens sent a delegation to Emperor Frederick III.
 The Emperor reconfirmed the historic rights of Chur and also granted them extensive new rights which freed the city from the bishop's power.
-In 1465 the citizens wrote a constitution which granted all governmental power to Chur's guilds.
+In 1465 the citizens wrote a constitution that granted all governmental power to Chur's guilds.
 All government positions were restricted to guild members, allowing the guilds to regulate all aspects of life in Chur.
-Because guild membership was the only route to political power, local patricians and nobles quickly became guild members, often joining the winemakers guild.
+Since guild membership had become the only route to political power, local patricians and nobles quickly became guild members, often joining the winemakers guild.

-The Chur lead League of the House of God allied with the Grey League and the League of the Ten Jurisdictions in 1471 to form the Three Leagues.
-In 1489 Chur obtained the right to have a tribunal of its own, but never had the title of Free Imperial City.
+The Chur-led League of the House of God allied with the Grey League and the League of the Ten Jurisdictions in 1471 to form the Three Leagues.
+In 1489 Chur obtained the right to have a tribunal of its own but never had the title of Free Imperial City.
 In 1497–98, concerned about Habsburg expansion and with the Bishop of Chur quarrelling with Austria, the Three Leagues formed an alliance with the Swiss Confederation.
 In 1499 the Swabian War broke out between the Three Leagues and Austria and quickly expanded to include the Confederation.
-During the war, troops from Chur fought under the Bishop's Vogt Heinrich Ammann in the Lower Engadin, in Prättigau and near Balzers.
+During the war troops from Chur fought under the Bishop's Vogt Heinrich Ammann in the Lower Engadin, in Prättigau and near Balzers.
 Troops from Chur also took part in the 1512 invasion of the Valtellina and the Second Musso War in 1530–31.